Legion of Doom (ice hockey): Breakup

 Terry Murray's contract as head coach was not renewed due to accusing his team of choking during a closed-door meeting with his players following their 6–1 loss in Game 3 of the 1997 Stanley Cup Finals, which exposed the fragile confidence of the team, though he remained with the Flyers as a pro scout and later as an assistant coach.

 The line would be broken up in the 1997 off-season, as Philadelphia dealt Renberg in exchange for Chris Gratton.
 Lindros and LeClair still played on the same line for the next three seasons, with players such as Keith Jones at right-wing.
 Later Renberg would return to Philadelphia for exactly the same trade which would send Gratton back to the Tampa Bay Lightning.
 Although Renberg returned, the original Legion of Doom did not, for Renberg could never make it past the third forward line.

 Mark Recchi returned to the Flyers midway through the 1998–99 season and again became the team's leading scorer.
 Lindros missed the end of the 1999–2000 season with a concussion, so the Flyers traded for Keith Primeau who played a physical forward role similar to Lindros, as Lindros only returned at the end of the playoffs.
 That turned out to be his last game with the Flyers, as he held out the following season over a contract dispute and he was sent to the New York Rangers for 2001–02.
 John LeClair was bought out by the Flyers following the 2004–05 NHL lockout and signed with the Pittsburgh Penguins.

 On December 31, 2011, Lindros and LeClair played as "two thirds" of the Legion of Doom at the Philadelphia Flyers and New York Rangers alumni game in Philadelphia at Citizen's Bank Park.

+On January 14, 2017 all three members of the Legion of Doom played together for the first time since Renberg's trade during the Flyers alumni game against the Penguins alumni.